The reason why cinemas haven't reopened yet

 The next major film release - Warner Brothers' Tenet - is not scheduled until July 16.

-Switzer said the cinema chain was, however, looking into how it could reopen on a limited basis with alternative and retrospective films before mid-July.
+Switzer said Event Cinemas was, however, looking into how it could reopen on a limited basis with alternative and retrospective films before mid-July.

 "For multiplex cinemas, it will not be viable to fully re-open until the next major film dated for release, which is Tenet.
 In the meantime we are looking at how we may re-open on a limited basis with alternative and retrospective film content before mid-July," Switzer told the Herald.